-Not going to lie, there have been some challenges, but I always try to sort things out and move on and focus on the positive sides of things.
+There have been some challenges, not going to lie, but I always try to sort things out and move on and focus on the positive sides of things.

-To be honest, yes it is.
-It’s good that I am working, and not just sitting at home and watch my life pass me by.
-However, it does get very quiet in the office and I get very bored.
-I think I need to find some creative ways to keep me accompanied in the office when I am bored.
+Yes, it is.
+It’s good that I am working and not just sitting at home and watch my life pass me by.
+However, it does get hushed in the office, and I get very bored.
+I need to find some creative ways to keep myself accompanied in the office when I am bored.

 Do I Enjoy My Job?

 Yes, I do.
-I enjoy being in an office environment and I love the fact that it is not a challenging/demanding position.
+I enjoy being in an office environment, and I love that it is not a challenging/demanding position.
 And I can go home with peace of mind.

 Am I Learning?

 Yes, I am.
 I have seen some personal developments in my confidence to speak out.
-Although I am qualified for the job, I do find myself explored to develop the skills I already have.
-I think confidence is the key and being able to speak the public whether on the telephone or face to face is something I am not fully confident with, that is due to my disability.
+Although I am qualified for the job, I find myself exploring to develop the skills I already have.
+I think confidence is the key, and speaking to the public, whether on the telephone or face to face, is something I am not entirely confident with due to my disability.

 Does This Job Lead To Somewhere I Want To Go?

 Yes, it does.
 I want to run my own company in the future, so being around Solicitors and watching how they do their things makes me feel empowered.
-I am watching ‘How To Get Away With Murder’ on NetFlix because of the job.
-We have a criminal lawyer who I sometimes do some administrative work for, and it’s interesting to see how things go down.
+I am watching ‘How To Get Away With Murder on NetFlix because of the job.
+We have a criminal lawyer who sometimes does some administrative work, and it’s interesting to see how things go down.

 Am I Well Paid?

-For the responsibilities I have, yes I am well paid.
-My first pay in September was low, only because I just started a few weeks before and I spent some of the money on a 3nights trip to Edinburgh.
-However, in October I had the full pay.
-I was so happy with it and I managed to secure an apartment with it.
+For the responsibilities I have, yes, I am well paid.
+My first pay in September was low, only because I just started a few weeks before, and I spent some of the money on a 3nights trip to Edinburgh.
+However, in October, I had the total pay.
+I was so happy with it, and I managed to secure an apartment with it.

 Do I Get On With My Colleagues?

 I work with mature people, so I hardly have anything to communicate with them.
-I am the youngest and its a small team.
-So even though I try to say something funny, I feel they never have the time to socialise.
-I think everyone just wants to get things done and go home.
-Which is what I like, however, it will be nice to feel excited about going to work.
+I am the youngest, and it’s a small team.
+Even though I try to say something funny, I feel they never have the time to socialise.
+I think everyone wants to get things done and go home.
+This is what I like.
+However, it will be nice to feel excited about going to work.
 Other than that, we all get on well at work.
 But if you’re asking me if I see myself having a night out or lunch with any colleagues, I would be uncomfortable.

 Am I Empowered To Be Creative And Do Things My Way?

 Yes and no. The company have strict rules and ways of how they operate.
-However, I am disabled, and I learn differently, so the company allow me to do things that may make things easier for me.
+However, I am disabled, and I learn differently, so the company allows me to do things that may make things easier.
 For example, I created a telephone sheet template, where I use it to take down names, messages and telephone number.
-The telephone number is important and the most tricky part because I need 11 numbers and sometimes either I or the client forgets the number of missed out one number.
+The telephone number is essential and the most tricky part because I need 11 numbers, and sometimes either the client or I forget the number of missed out one number.
 With the telephone sheet, it is easier to spot it out.

 Is My Work/Life Balance Acceptable?

 Yes, it does.
-As a single mum, spending time with my daughter is very important to me, so working 3 days a week has been wonderful.
-I can take my daughter to school in the morning at 7:30 am to a breakfast club that is based in the school.
-She has her breakfast and takes part in activities and then go to her class at 9 am when the school starts.
-After school, she’ll be taken to the Afterschool Club, again, she’ll have some snacks and play with her friends until I pick her after work at 6 pm.
-It’s a long day for a child but she enjoys the clubs.
+As a single mum, spending time with my daughter is significant to me, so working three days a week has been excellent.
+I can take my daughter to school at 7:30 am to a breakfast club based in the school.
+She has her breakfast and takes part in activities, and then go to her class at 9 am when school starts.
+After school, Sasha’ll take her to the Afterschool Club.
+Again, she’ll have some snacks and play with her friends until I pick her after work at 6 pm.
+It’s a long day for a child, but she enjoys the clubs.

 Do I Feel Supported?

 Yes, I do.
 The company have been supporting me by providing help when needed.
-My hearing difficulty has been an issue since I started but I am so grateful that the company is helping me to get the right equipment sorted.
-I also have support from a non-profit organisation who calls in to check how I am getting on.
-It is nice to have someone who cares enough to ask you how you getting on.
+My hearing difficulty has been an issue since I started, but I am so grateful that the company is helping me to get the right equipment sorted.
+I also have support from a non-profit organisation that calls in to check how I am getting on.
+It is nice to have someone who cares enough to ask you how you are getting on.